planetfederal/desktop-documentation/docs/source/what_is_bd.rst

 Plugins
 .......

-Boundless Desktop is also extended by a set of :ref:`Boundless-supported plugins
+Additionally, Boundless Desktop is also extended by a set of both community and :ref:`Boundless-supported plugins
 <qgis.plugins>` for QGIS.
 The plugins are aimed at improving QGIS functionality,
 but also for better integration with other Boundless products, like :server:`Boundless Server <>` and :exchange:`Boundless Exchange <>`.